 Christianity stands in mutual exclusive counter-distinction to pluralism and relativism.

 Christianity stands in mutual exclusive counter-distinction to relativistic pluralism.
 A strength of Christianity is its certainty, its truth.
 It is strong because there is conviction and not a flexible system that neutralizes conviction.
-Believers with strong conviction do not fall sucker to plurality and relativism.
+Believers with strong convictions do not fall sucker to plurality and relativism.
 The “wisdom of this world” is the satanic system, worldliness.

 The Bible presents the gospel as absolute.
 God does not permit equivocation on the truth of the gospel.
 The debater does not tolerate the believer who comes to a final view of truth.
-Absolute truth flies in the face of the predominate bias of today’s thinking who are people without conviction.
+Absolute truth flies in the face of the predominant bias of today’s thinking, who are people without conviction.
 Their greatest desire is to hear themselves talk.
-Almost everyone wishes the role of the pundit.
-The desire is to offer varying viewpoints without conclusion.
-However, God is absolute and anything that comes from God is absolute.
+Almost everyone wishes for the role of the pundit.
+The desire is to offer varying viewpoints without a conclusion.
+However, God is absolute, and anything that comes from God is absolute.
 God’s Word is absolute.
-Our understanding of God’s Word is not absolute yet God’s Word is not eclectic but definitive.
+Our understanding of God’s Word is not absolute, yet God’s Word is not eclectic but definitive.

 God’s perspective on the universe is entirely different from the viewpoint of finite man.
 God proves man’s viewpoint foolish.
-It is impossible for a perfect, absolute person to devise an imperfect plan.
+A perfect, absolute person can’t devise an imperfect plan.
 This galls pluralistic, relativistic thinking of our day.

-Christianity is not primarily a system of ethics or a philosophy.
+Christianity is not primarily a system of ethics or philosophy.
 Christianity is not a culture but a relationship with God.
 It is a system of provisions from God, a system of grace.
 Manner of life flows from this.
 Overt behavior and activity spring from this.
-Ethics come from a relationship with God and never precede it.
-The difference lies in relationship with God rather than a system of human righteousness.
+Ethics comes from a relationship with God and never precedes it.
+The difference lies in a relationship with God rather than a system of human righteousness.